You know I don't like these. I don't need more comment than that.

-More failed Camden shields, Market St. EB at Delaware Ave. and Delaware Ave.
-SB at Pearl St. CR 537 WB ends straight ahead in the first photo (an opposing one-way street).
+More failed Camden shields, Market St. EB at Delaware Ave.
+The ones atop the page are on Delaware Ave.
+SB at Pearl St. CR 537 WB ends from straight ahead in this photo (an opposing one-way street).

 I-676 SB/US 30 EB on the Ben Franklin Bridge.

 Isn't that just a beautiful New Jersey scene?
 That's what the state's all about... to some people...

 Finishing up the SB run.
 Note the 2dsr NJ 168 shield; Exit 1A is NJ 76C, the connector between the mentioned routes and the Walt Whitman Bridge.

 There are two types of exit signs on I-676: old and really old.
 All signs have button copy, but the really old ones (Exit 3 and Exit 4, both directions) are nonreflective.
 "Really old" is probably from the mid-`70's.
 What you just witnessed was the NB run of signage, starting with the first shield just as I-676 diverges from I-76.